Frequently Asked Questions

 No. Students will ideally have at least 5 years of work experience.
 While professionals from the insurance industry are a natural fit for the program, this is not a requirement.
 The program welcomes students from a variety of industries because the best insurance businesses are comprised of employees who have diverse interests, broad experiences, intellectual curiosity, and a desire to deliver value to companies in different ways.

-No. Since this is a part-time program designed for working professionals, the expectation is that students will be working full-time; however, it is not a requirement that they are employed at the time that they matriculate.
+No. Since this is a part-time program designed for working professionals, the presumption is that students will be working full-time; however, it is not a requirement that they are employed at the time that they matriculate.
 Students who are employed will have distinct opportunities to immediately apply what they learn to their work.

 Yes.
 Students will be able to communicate directly with the lecturers and teaching associates.
 Lecturers will also have the option to offer in-person, in addition to virtual, office hours.